openfga/openfga.dev/blog/fine-grained-news-2024-04.md

 - Thanks to the help provided by the [Spring Security team](https://github.com/spring-projects/spring-security/issues/14121) there's now a [Spring Boot Starter for OpenFGA](https://github.com/openfga/spring-boot-starter)!

-- OpenFGA now has a new ListUsers API, that can be enabled with an experimental flag.
+- We shipped an OpenFGA Release Candidate with [a new ListUsers API](https://openfga.dev/blog/list-users-announcement), that can be enabled with an experimental flag.
 ListUsers allow to retrieve all the users that have a specific relation with a resource, for example, all users that can view a document.
-The feature is not yet supported in SDKs/CLI.
-Stay tuned!

 ## OpenFGA Hackathon